 No Products in the Cart

 When Rex Lyons was a teenager, he excelled at lacrosse.
-At age 17, he made the Iroquois Nationals Lacrosse Team.
+At age 17, he made the Iroquois Nationals Lacrosse Team, now known as the Haudenosaunee Nationals.
 Word of Rex’s superior skill and performance as an attackman spread throughout the Onondaga Nation, and he began to feel special.

 The nation’s Clan Mother sat Rex down.
 “You played a great game the other night,” she told him.
 “But you know, I’ve been hearing things.”

 The Clan Mother’s tone changed.
 “You’re a lacrosse player, and a good one.
 This community loves the gift the Creator gave you,” she explained.
 “But it’s a gift.
 It’s not for you.
 You have to respect it and take care of it.”

 Rex could feel his ego subsiding.
 “You,” the Clan Mother made clear, “are not special.
 The game is special.”

 The Onondaga Nation is one of six in upper New York state comprising the Haudenosaunee Confederacy (who the French called Iroquois and the English called Six Nations).
 The other nations are the Mohawk, Oneida, Cayuga, Seneca, and Tuscarora.
 Lacrosse was gifted to the Haudenosaunee by the Creator over a thousand years ago as a Medicine Game promoting health, wellness, and spiritual activity.

 Looking back through history, there weren’t many (if any) team sports.
 Onlookers were struck by this extraordinary game and culture.
 For Rex, lacrosse is about the common good.
 It’s fundamental to the Haudenosaunee and it’s part of their instruction process for their children.